ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

-The ProfitBricks Client Library for Node.js provides you with access to the libprofitbricks REST API.
-The client library supports both simple and complex requests.
+The ProfitBricks Client Library for Node.js allows interaction with the ProfitBricks platform over the REST API.
 It is designed for developers who are building applications in Node.js.

-This guide will walk you through getting setup with the library and performing various actions against the API.
+This guide will walk you through installing the library and performing various actions against the API.

 ## Table of Contents